aminesayagh/The-Standard-single-file/the-standard-complete.md

 This principle also mandates that every engineer in the industry closely examine their code and pair with juniors in the field to see if they meet this principle.

 ## 0.2.4 Open Code

 As a principle, open code dictates that everything written according to The Standard should be commonly available to the public.
 This applies to internal architectural practices, trial libraries, and any other form of module development that doesn't allow every engineer to learn and evolve any given system.
 Developing internal tools that are not accessible shall inevitably harm the engineering experience for those who are trying to evolve these very tools.

 The principle also recognizes that under extreme circumstances, such as when safety or security are threatened or when one is under some contractual obligation, one cannot make code, tooling, platforms, and patterns available to the public.
 However, The Standard does not permit making the source proprietary solely for personal or organizational gain.

 ## 0.2.5 Airplane Mode (Cloud-Foreign)

 The Standard enforces the idea of airplane mode.
 Where engineers can set up their entire infrastructure on their local machine without needing or having any network connection, this principle goes heavily against principles such as Cloud-Native applications, where a given system cannot stand and run without cloud infrastructure.

 The Standard also encourages its adopters to develop the proper tooling to bridge the gap between cloud infrastructural components and local components such as queues, event hubs, and other tools to make it easily testable and modifiable.

 ## 0.2.6 No Toasters

 The Standard shall be taught man to man, not machine to man.
 No stylecops or analyzers should be implemented to force people into following The Standard.
 It should be driven by passion in the heart and conviction in the mind.
 The Standard should be taught from person to person.
 It fosters an engineering culture of open discussions, conviction, and understanding.

 ## 0.2.7 Pass Forward

 The Standard shall be taught at no cost as it arrived to you at no cost.
 It should also be passed forward to the next engineer at no cost, regardless of their financial, social, or educational status.
 The Standard is pure knowledge given by the selfless to the selfless.
 There shall be no profiteering off of it; neither shall it be a reason for someone to belittle others or make them feel less.
 Teaching The Standard for profit violates it and denies the beneficiary (the violator) any further guidance from The Author.

 ## 0.2.8 All-In/All-Out

 The Standard must be fully embraced or entirely rejected.
 Any system incorporating only some aspects of The Standard will not be recognized as a Standardized system.
 Any system that continues to adhere to previous versions of The Standard will be obligated to elevate its standards to reclaim its status of standardization.

 ## 0.2.9 Readability over Optimization

 Readability is more important than optimization.
 If an optimum software isn't readable then it's not truly optimum, and it's not truly standardized.
 When in doubt, The Standard honors readability over optimization.

 ## 0.2.10 Last Day

 Every day can be the last day on any given project.
 Therefore, every effort�whether it be design, development, documentation, or test automation�must be brought to a good stopping point by the end of each engineering day.
 Engineers adhering to The Standard must ensure their work is in a state that can be seamlessly picked up by another engineer on the next engineering day.
 This practice ensures project continuity and, more importantly, accommodates any potential unforeseen circumstances.

 # 0.3 Testimonials

 This chapter is about testimonials from engineers all over the world.
 They have all used The Standard in their daily projects and benefited from it.
 Here's their testimonials:

 ---

-<i> "The Standard helped me think out of the box while designing any system." </i>
+*"The Standard helped me think out of the box while designing any system."*

-<b>Awais Shabir</b> <br />
-<i> Lead Software Engineer </i> <br />
+**Awais Shabir**
+*Lead Software Engineer*
-<i> Cloud Solution, Saudi Arabia </i>
+*Cloud Solution, Saudi Arabia*

 ---

-<i> "The Standard provides a focus on a common architecture and approach for teams that I lead." </i>
+*"The Standard provides a focus on a common architecture and approach for teams that I lead."*

-<b> Dennis Landi</b> <br />
-<i> Technical Architect </i> <br />
+**Dennis Landi**
+*Technical Architect*
-<i> Allied Data, Inc., USA</i>
+*Allied Data, Inc., USA*

 ---

-<i> "The Standard gives the full potential to realize the impact of true software engineer can give to themself and also to the society in terms of knowledge, delivering quality and maintainable software." </i>
+*"The Standard gives the full potential to realize the impact of true software engineer can give to themself and also to the society in terms of knowledge, delivering quality and maintainable software."*

-<b> Shri Humrudha Jagathisun</b> <br />
-<i> Senior Software Engineer </i> <br />
-<i> Microsoft, USA</i>
+**Shri Humrudha Jagathisun**
+*Senior Software Engineer*
+*Microsoft, USA*

 ---

-<i> "The Standard provides Better separation of concerns.
+*"The Standard provides Better separation of concerns.
-Unification of project templates between different teams." </i>
+Unification of project templates between different teams."*

-<b> Raúl Lorenzo Boulllosa </b> <br />
-<i> Software Engineer </i> <br />
-<i> Altia Consultores, Spain </i>
+**Raúl Lorenzo Boulllosa**
+*Software Engineer*
+*Altia Consultores, Spain*

 ---

-<i> "The Standard help me in writing more and more clean code, writing better Test-Driven Solutions and my team starts working in more coherence" </i>
+*"The Standard help me in writing more and more clean code, writing better Test-Driven Solutions and my team starts working in more coherence"*

-<b> Mabrouk Mahdhi </b> <br />
-<i> Sr. Software Engineer </i> <br />
+**Mabrouk Mahdhi**
+*Sr. Software Engineer*
-<i> Messer SE & Co.
-KGaA, Germany </i>
+*Messer SE & Co.
+KGaA, Germany*

 ---

-<i> "The Standard helped with consistent implementation of software that could be understood by all levels of experience.
+*"The Standard helped with consistent implementation of software that could be understood by all levels of experience.
 Proper adoption of TDD.
 Simplification.
-Set a standard that is known and used in code reviews to ensure code quality." </i>
+Set a standard that is known and used in code reviews to ensure code quality."*

-<b> Christo du Toit </b> <br />
-<i> Senior Digital Developer </i> <br />
+**Christo du Toit**
+*Senior Digital Developer*
-<i> National Health Services, England </i>
+*National Health Services, England*

 ---

-<i> "It helps in easy design, consistent and easy to read code bases, easy to organize tasks, and high code quality." </i>
+*"It helps in easy design, consistent and easy to read code bases, easy to organize tasks, and high code quality."*

-<b> Kailu Hu </b> <br />
-<i> Software Engineer </i> <br />
-<i> Microsoft, USA </i>
+**Kailu Hu**
+*Software Engineer*
+*Microsoft, USA*

 ---

-<i> "The Standard helped with Increased speed in developing excellent software." </i>
+*"The Standard helped with Increased speed in developing excellent software."*

-<b> Yusuf Corr </b> <br />
-<i> Software Engineer </i> <br />
-<i> Microsoft, USA </i>
+**Yusuf Corr**
+*Software Engineer*
+*Microsoft, USA*

 ---

-<i> "The Standard helped the team in implementing the code quality standards reducing many problems and the risk of project failures.
-It also helps in the development of software programs that are less complex and thereby reduce errors." </i>
+*"The Standard helped the team in implementing the code quality standards reducing many problems and the risk of project failures.
+It also helps in the development of software programs that are less complex and thereby reduce errors."*

-<b> Marthin Thomas </b> <br />
-<i> Software Developer </i> <br />
+**Marthin Thomas**
+*Software Developer*
-<i> Alpha Events and Marketing, Namibia </i>
+*Alpha Events and Marketing, Namibia*

 ---

-<i> "The standard learnings helped me get my first full time position as a web developer" </i>
+*"The standard learnings helped me get my first full time position as a web developer"*

-<b> Florian Renard  </b> <br />
-<i> Web Developer </i> <br />
-<i> HR Team, France </i>
+**Florian Renard**
+*Web Developer*
+*HR Team, France*

 ---

-<i> "Better internal and cross team collaboration.
-Less meetings and churn with conversations like “tabs vs spaces”.
+*"Better internal and cross team collaboration.
+Less meetings and churn with conversations like "tabs vs spaces".
 Common set of concepts and buzzwords to facilitate communication and collaboration.
 PRs, continuous integration/feedback and engineering quality become automatic.
-Easily one of the best ways to remove the roadblocks that inhibit new teams." </i>
+Easily one of the best ways to remove the roadblocks that inhibit new teams."*

-<b> Josh McCall </b> <br />
-<i> Software Engineer </i> <br />
-<i> Microsoft, USA </i>
+**Josh McCall**
+*Software Engineer*
+*Microsoft, USA*

 ---

-<i> "The breakdown of existing N-Tier architectures in to more granular pieces make for a higher quality of tested on inception code." </i>
+*"The breakdown of existing N-Tier architectures in to more granular pieces make for a higher quality of tested on inception code."*

-<b> Paul Ward  </b> <br />
-<i> Head of Technology </i> <br />
-<i> Corporate LinX, England </i>
+**Paul Ward**
+*Head of Technology*
+*Corporate LinX, England*

 ---

-<i> "The Standard is a wonderful book.
-It helps me to re-think the software design, and project refactoring." </i>
+*"The Standard is a wonderful book.
+It helps me to re-think the software design, and project refactoring."*

-<b> Sam Xu  </b> <br />
-<i> Senior Software Engineer </i> <br />
-<i> Microsoft, China </i>
+**Sam Xu**
+*Senior Software Engineer*
+*Microsoft, China*

 ---

-<i> "The Standard takes out the ambiguity that comes with writing code.
-It takes into consideration many edge cases and threats which go unseen so many times in SDL.
-It is developer friendly and gives the flexibility of anyone working on any service/product if it uses The Standard.
-My team can take vacation and the work will still go on as if that same engineer is writing the code." </i>

-<b> Geetika Jain  </b> <br />
-<i> Software Engineer </i> <br />
-<i> Microsoft, India </i>

----

-<i> "The Standard, according to me should be every engineer's toolkit.
+*"The Standard, according to me should be every engineer's toolkit.
 It unravels some common assumptions, unknowns and silent doubts that would come to every engineer's mind but end up staying inside unanswered.
-This living document should be adopted broadly worldwide to an extent that it becomes the common language for software development making it easier to people to collaborate and bring qualitatively engineered products to life." </i>
+This living document should be adopted broadly worldwide to an extent that it becomes the common language for software development making it easier to people to collaborate and bring qualitatively engineered products to life."*

-<b> Bhavana Konchada </b> <br />
-<i> Senior Software Engineer </i> <br />
-<i> Microsoft, India </i>
+**Bhavana Konchada**
+*Senior Software Engineer*
+*Microsoft, India*

 ---

-<i> "Introducing Standard has organized my code base.
+*"Introducing Standard has organized my code base.
 Now it is more readable for me and everyone who is new.
-I have also learned new things that i was not aware of."</i>
+I have also learned new things that i was not aware of."*

-<b> Vishwanadha Goli </b> <br />
-<i> Software Engineer </i> <br />
-<i> Microsoft, India </i>
+**Vishwanadha Goli**
+*Software Engineer*
+*Microsoft, India*

 ---

-<i> "Provided a framework for engineers to grow within.
+*"Provided a framework for engineers to grow within.
 Inspired engineers to think more on design and architecture within the source code, not just the application resource topology.
-Taught engineers to think of the developer experience (onboarding, readability, maintainability) beyond their immediate project."</i>
+Taught engineers to think of the developer experience (onboarding, readability, maintainability) beyond their immediate project."*

-<b> Sean Hobbs </b> <br />
-<i> Software Engineer II </i> <br />
-<i> Microsoft, USA </i>
+**Sean Hobbs**
+*Software Engineer II*
+*Microsoft, USA*

 ---

-<i> "The Standard helped me transition from intimidated to empowered, as I sought out to create a system strong enough to support my goals.
+*"The Standard helped me transition from intimidated to empowered, as I sought out to create a system strong enough to support my goals.
 Envisioning the product and the UI was the easy part - knowing how to tie everything together in a way that would allow the product to continue evolving seemed impossible.
-Hassan's blueprint has given me clarity, motivated me to use best practices, and enabled me to create software that will scale appropriately." </i>
+Hassan's blueprint has given me clarity, motivated me to use best practices, and enabled me to create software that will scale appropriately."*

-<b> Danielle Scott </b> <br />
-<i> Software Engineer </i> <br />
-<i> Microsoft, USA </i>
+**Danielle Scott**
+*Software Engineer*
+*Microsoft, USA*

 ---

-<i> "Relaunching my career as a software engineer having left it for almost 15 years, The Standard helps me to quickly regain confidence and skills in coding and software design.
+*"Relaunching my career as a software engineer having left it for almost 15 years, The Standard helps me to quickly regain confidence and skills in coding and software design.
 The Standard removes ambiguity and applies SOLID principles elegantly.
-It also speaks to me on many levels, personally and professionally, through its observation of the world and everything in it." </i>
+It also speaks to me on many levels, personally and professionally, through its observation of the world and everything in it."*

-<b> Christopher Tang </b> <br />
-<i> Software Developer </i> <br />
+**Christopher Tang**
+*Software Developer*
-<i> Axios IT Pty Ltd, Australia </i>
+*Axios IT Pty Ltd, Australia*

 ---

-<i> "The-Standard gave me hope, enriched my knowledge and enabled me build highly-profitable apps.
+*"The-Standard gave me hope, enriched my knowledge and enabled me build highly-profitable apps.
 If you think this is the next tech-book on how to write "good" software, you are utterly mistaken.
-Personally, The-Standard taught me the craft of software engineering, like topics ranging from effective team management to proper commit history." </i>
+Personally, The-Standard taught me the craft of software engineering, like topics ranging from effective team management to proper commit history."*

-<b> Elbek Normurodov </b> <br />
-<i> Staff Software Engineer </i> <br />
-<i> Piorsoft, LLC, Uzbekistan </i>
+**Elbek Normurodov**
+*Staff Software Engineer*
+*Piorsoft, LLC, Uzbekistan*

 ---

-<i> "It allowed me to introduce structure within my hobby projects.
+*"It allowed me to introduce structure within my hobby projects.
 It lends itself to a test driven approach which has helped plug gaps in projects at work.
-Though the terminology used has taken time to getting used to, it allows an easy way to communicate new ideas between each other." </i>
+Though the terminology used has taken time to getting used to, it allows an easy way to communicate new ideas between each other."*

-<b> Callum Marshall </b> <br />
-<i> Full Stack Developr </i> <br />
-<i> Corporate LinX, UK </i>
+**Callum Marshall**
+*Full Stack Developr*
+*Corporate LinX, UK*

 ---

-<i> "The Standard provided me with a unified understanding of software development principles and best practices in an easy and approachable way.
+*"The Standard provided me with a unified understanding of software development principles and best practices in an easy and approachable way.
 Hassan has managed to distil years of practical wisdom into a simple-to-understand manual that is easy to grasp and follow.
 I am finally clear about where different pieces of code need to go and why.
 I have began applying it to one proprietary project for a client of the company I work at.
 I cannot over-emphasize how much I appreciate the concept of brokers-services-exposers -- an unforgettable and powerful way to think about software.
-Thank you Hassan!" </i>
+Thank you Hassan!"*

-<b> Junaid Bedford </b> <br />
-<i> Software Developer </i> <br />
+**Junaid Bedford**
+*Software Developer*
-<i> iOCO Digital, South Africa </i>
+*iOCO Digital, South Africa*

 ---

-<i> "	I am always looking for best practices in my job.
-Standard will unify my professional dictionary not only in communication but also to prioritize everyday tasks, optimize cost of projects and knowledge flow in whole organization." </i>
+*"I am always looking for best practices in my job.
+Standard will unify my professional dictionary not only in communication but also to prioritize everyday tasks, optimize cost of projects and knowledge flow in whole organization."*

-<b> Marek Słowikowski </b> <br />
-<i> IT Architect </i> <br />
-<i> MSUI, Poland </i>
+**Marek Słowikowski**
+*IT Architect*
+*MSUI, Poland*

 ---

-<i> "The Standard completely changed my perspective on thinking about how enterprise level robust systems are developed. - Being part of a really good community created around Standard helps to discuss and use the best/state-of-the-art engineering practices in the open-source project (and possibly my team projects) which follows Standard guidelines. - The Standard also helped me to get much deeper understanding on the design pattern used while developing a software.
-It also helped me to effectively participate more in my team design discussion sessions." </i>
+*"The Standard completely changed my perspective on thinking about how enterprise level robust systems are developed. - Being part of a really good community created around Standard helps to discuss and use the best/state-of-the-art engineering practices in the open-source project (and possibly my team projects) which follows Standard guidelines. - The Standard also helped me to get much deeper understanding on the design pattern used while developing a software.
+It also helped me to effectively participate more in my team design discussion sessions."*

-<b> Shivang Soni </b> <br />
-<i> Software Developer </i> <br />
-<i> Microsoft, India </i>
+**Shivang Soni**
+*Software Developer*
+*Microsoft, India*

 ---

-<i> "With a cumulative of over 42 years of software development, The Standard principles people first attitude has shed a bright light on the software engineering industry.
+*"With a cumulative of over 42 years of software development, The Standard principles people first attitude has shed a bright light on the software engineering industry.
 The extremly easy approach to these concepts help not just programming newcomers, but as well can greatly beneifit us old timers of the software world.
 When I first put a MS-Dos 5.25in. floppy in a PC with no hard drives, I never in a million years thought anything can be easier to follow."
-Hassan Habib and the Standard Community are the epitome of People First always someone somewhere to help or listen</i>
+Hassan Habib and the Standard Community are the epitome of People First always someone somewhere to help or listen*

-<b> Gregory Hays</b> <br />
-<i> Business Application Development </i> <br />
-<i> Southern California, USA</i>
+**Gregory Hays**
+*Business Application Development*
+*Southern California, USA*

 # 1 Brokers

 ## 1.0 Introduction

 Brokers are a liaison between business logic and the outside world.
 They are wrappers around external libraries, resources, services, or APIs to satisfy a local interface for the business to interact with them without having to be tightly coupled with any particular resources or external library implementation.